pallets/flask-sphinx-themes/README.rst

 This repository contains Sphinx themes for Flask and Flask related projects.
 To use this theme in your Sphinx documentation:

-1. Install the package using pip: `pip install Flask-Spinx-Themes`
+1. Install the package using pip: `pip install Flask-Sphinx-Themes`

 2. Add this to ``conf.py``: